 Some projects have been carried over from the 2017 Master Plan.
 If a program study has previously been completed on a particular project, it should be reassessed based on the current strategic priorities established in the 2020 Master Plan.

 The existing athletics district offers many opportunities to improve the campus.
 From a land use perspective, the former golf course provides ample space to reconfigure the entire district to create an athletics and mixed use district.
 The proposed district reconfigures fields and facilities to capture prime retail frontage at Kingshighway and 63.
 This retail zone, referred to during the planning as ‘Downtown West’ will allow S&T’s land to be more economically productive through ground leasing or other creative agreements.

-A more branded, cohesive and complete athletics, rec and intramurals experience is created by locating these functions together in
+A more branded, cohesive and complete athletics, rec and intramural experience is created by locating these functions together in

 one area of campus.
 This will free space at the northwest corner of campus for the R&D Park development and create operational efficiencies.

 Creating a culture of research, innovation and entrepreneurial thinking is one of the strategic priority areas for the 2020 Campus Master Plan.
-As also shown in the 2017 Master Plan Update, the zone north of I-44 provides an optimal location for a Research and Development Park that would be more professional in nature.
+As also shown in the 2017 Master Plan Update, the zone north of I-44 provides an optimal location for a Manufacturing Technology and Innovation Campus that would be more professional in nature.
 Here, S&T can leverage the value of its people and attract corporations, industry and governmental agencies to partner in cutting edge research.

 The plan as drawn is flexible.
 Footprints are representational to illustrate flexibility for the Park to host facilities of various sizes and is not tied to any specific recommended size building or quantity of square footage.
 This is the planned site for S&T's Systems Integration and Prototype Development Facility.